berkeley-scf/tutorial-databases/sql.md

 ## 3.2 Subqueries

+A subquery is a full query that is embedded in a larger query.

 ### 3.2.1 Subqueries in the FROM statement

 We can use subqueries in the FROM statement to create a temporary table